DavidRodriguezTorrado/DavidRodriguezTorrado.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I’m Assistant Professor and Ph.D. in Privacy Engineering at the **Universidad Politécnica de Madrid (UPM)**, member of the Information Processing and Telecommunications Center ([IPTC](https://iptc.upm.es/)) and working within the [STRAST](https://www.upm.es/recursosidi/map/sistemas-de-tiempo-real-y-arquitectura-de-servicios-telematicos/) research group (Real-Time Systems and Service Architecture for Telematics).
+I’m Assistant Professor and hold a Ph.D. in Privacy Engineering at the **Universidad Politécnica de Madrid (UPM)**, member of the Information Processing and Telecommunications Center ([IPTC](https://iptc.upm.es/)) and working within the [STRAST](https://www.upm.es/recursosidi/map/sistemas-de-tiempo-real-y-arquitectura-de-servicios-telematicos/) research group (Real-Time Systems and Service Architecture for Telematics).
 My research focuses on the **automated assessment of privacy and data protection compliance** in ICT systems, especially in the context of Android mobile apps and GDPR regulation.

 ---